PowBambi/The-story-of-ADAM/README.md

 Okay so it's the same day.
 During the winter break, adam and I saw the Force Awakins.
 Good moveie.
 I am not going to correct my intentional spelling mistakes.
 We hung out a while and even had a lan party.
 This is why I regret not updating.
 I have a lot of details not put into here.
 Also the big gap in github.
 We have this whole deal with this rich kid named Ben, we plan on starting a small company on bitcoin mining, with tons of computers.
 We expect to make a lot of money.
 I kind of got out of CS:GO, since we all got our ranks shifted.
 I got a knife, logan gave it to me, battle scared flip knifed dubbed " The gift of tetanus "
  Last night Adam spent 50 minutes trying to make ghostler buttons and raged on an old macbook.

+1/25/16, 12:36 pm In science class.
+Yesturday Adam and I went Airsoft.
+Was really good, only used pistols, but had fun.
+Got shot a lot.
+Was cold and hungry.
+Spoke russian.
+We also went to Highland Park elementary